hyperlane-dev/hyperlane-ai/dataset/dataset.md

 ///
 /// # Arguments
 ///
-/// - `attr` - The attribute containing the buffer and variable name.
+/// - `attr` - The attribute containing the request config and variable name.
 /// - `item` - The input token stream to process.
 ///
 /// # Returns